May Day In Athens – 10 Things To Do If Places Are Closed

 If you enjoyed this article, have a look at these other ones:

 Vanessa from Real Greek ExperiencesHi!
 I’m Vanessa from Athens and I started this blog to help people visiting or living in Greece.
-If you are thinking to visit Athens on 1st May, try and spend at least one more day, to enjoy the city when everything is open.
-For more Greece-related news, follow my FB page
+Follow me on my social media:

 Leave a Comment